jenkinsci/bom/CONTRIBUTING.md

 Release Drafter is also used to prepare changelogs for the releases page.

-## A week in the life of a BOM maintainer
+## A week in the life of a BOM release manager

-A BOM maintainer is typically in charge of BOM maintenance for 2 weeks.
+A BOM release manager is in charge of BOM releases for 2 weeks.

-Typically as a BOM maintainer, you'll be working directly with the `jenkinsci/bom` repository.
+As a BOM release manager, you'll be working directly with the `jenkinsci/bom` repository.
 Said differently, think hard before using your fork of the `bom` repository.

 ### Task handling